Primary Risk Rules for All Types of Properties

 What about apartments?

-To me, 2-4 unit properties are the most difficult apartments to appraise, due to differing types of buyers (owners, investors, etc.).
+To me, 2-4 unit properties are the most difficult apartments to appraise, due to different types of buyers (owners, investors, etc.).
 They can also be more tricky to inspect and keep safe from Covid.
 Larger properties focus on income.

 I have appraised many apartment properties, from duplexes to hundreds of units.
 From converted Victorians to new construction.
-The fewer the units, the more difficult the appraisals, for appraising and sometimes risk, such has all the units have a different floor plan or a converted Victorian with difficult to measure unit locations.
+The fewer the units, the more difficult the appraisals, for appraising and sometimes risk, such as all the units have a different floor plan or a converted Victorian with difficult to measure unit locations.